 Clearly communicate how your agent’s work connects to their teams’ goals and to your company’s purpose.
 If all they hear is that they should make or take more calls and convert more leads, their motivation is likely to flag.

 So help your younger workers become more invested in the company.
 Onboarding and training should include an overview of company culture and what you’re all working to achieve together.
 Can management find ways to continue coaching not just based on daily metrics, but connecting to the bigger picture?

 It’s critical to provide opportunities for your employees to grow professionally.
-This will encourage millennial agents to pursue greater success within your company rather than looking for it somewhere else.
+This will encourage younger agents to remain loyal and engaged, pursuing greater success within your company rather than looking for it somewhere else.

 - Create a mentorship program